 For instance, pay off high-cost credit card bills if you have them.
 Doing so can save you in excess of 10 percent on these credit card loans.
 Your FICO credit scores may also improve as a result.

 Consider remote employment opportunities if these are available to you.
-It’s possible to save money on expensive commute costs, career clothing, and more.
+It’s possible to save on expensive commute costs, career clothing, and more.

 You’re Under the Age of 50 Now

 Whether you started saving for retirement decades ago or you’re able to really see yourself not working, you grasp the importance of retirement planning.

 Perhaps it’s time to revise your retirement goals.
 Consider the retirement lifestyle you want and some of your dreams for these golden years.

 If you plan to work past the typical Social Security full retirement age, you may want to start a business, volunteer, travel, or visit your children and grandchildren often.